-We have some great plans around our own Forest School and work is already underway on this exciting project for Bamburgh.
+We have some great plans around our own Forest School and work is well underway on this exciting project for Bamburgh.

 The story so far…

 Miss Henderson is trained to be a Level 3 Forest School Leader.
-She has started to lead groups in our Primary phase in Forest School sessions.
+She has leads groups in our Primary phase in Forest School sessions.
 She hopes to eventually do the same with Secondary.

 Miss Henderson has started to develop a Forest School area on the top half of the school field from and alongside the MUGA.
 This will be ongoing for the next 3 years.

-30 Silver Birch trees have already been planted around what will be the fire pit area.
-Shrubs including palms and cordylines have recently been planted in between the trees.
-Smaller trees including fruit trees have also been planted in the Nature Area along with bird feeders that have already been set up.
-A bug hotel is also being developing for this area.
+30 Silver Birch trees have been planted around the fire pit area.
+Shrubs including palms and cordylines have been planted in between the trees.
+Smaller trees including fruit trees have also been planted in the Nature Area along with bird feeders.
+A bug hotel is also being developed for this area.

-For the Sensory Area a herb garden will be grown in pallets and planted by the senior children completing their ASDAN qualification.
+We have used pallets to plant a herb garden – work completed by our Secondary phase pupils who are completing their ASDAN qualification.
 Wind chimes and spinners have also been hung in the trees.

-A Den Building area has also been created with some children building dens from sticks and logs.
+A Den Building area has been created with some children building dens from sticks and logs.
 A large teepee from bamboo canes was constructed with a group of children from Hawthorn class.
-This will be positioned into place and will have climbers and plants growing up this to form a natural den.

 A mix of large Alder, Hornbeam and Cherry trees have also been planted on the field alongside some small colourful shrubs.
 Lots more of these will be planted shortly.